New Lawsuit Launched Against Salt Bae

 The plaintiffs also detailed that when Gokce was present in their respective establishments he would create a hostile work environment by cursing at the plaintiffs and blaming other employees’ mistakes on them.

 Under the Fair Labor Standards Act (FLSA), non-exempt workers are entitled to overtime pay that is 1.5 times their normal hourly wage after working more than forty hours in a given work week.
 As well, the spread of hours rule grants certain non-exempt employees an extra hour of pay on top of their total wages if their shift is longer than ten hours.

 Seek Legal Assistance Today

-If you have overtime claims or are experiencing a hostile work environment, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have overtime claims or are experiencing a hostile work environment, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 970-9482 to schedule a free case evaluation and receive experienced legal counsel.